devilishclover/imagetomusic/README.md

 ImageToMusic is a Python-based tool that converts images into music by mapping pixel data to sound frequencies, durations, and waveforms.
 The resulting audio is exported as an MP3 file.

-## Features

-- Converts image pixel data into musical notes.
-- Exports the generated music as an MP3 file.

 ## Installation

 1. Clone the repository: